tomjoht/learnapidoc/_docs/documenting_api_endpoints/docapis_doc_sample_requests.md

 ## API Explorers can be dangerous in the hands of users

 Although interactivity is powerful, API Explorers can be a dangerous addition to your site.
-What if a novice user trying out a DELETE method accidentally removes data?
+What if a novice user is trying out a DELETE method accidentally removes data?
 How do you later remove the test data added by POST or PUT methods?

 It's one thing to allow GET methods, but if you include other methods, users could inadvertently corrupt their data.
 In Sendgrid's API, they include a warning message to users before testing out calls with their API Explorer: